scanner docs insights pricing sign in

 Full key management interface:

 • Add Key -- paste a key, select provider, add a label.
-Shamir splitting happens in-browser.
+Key splitting happens in-browser.

 • Test Key -- one-click test that makes a lightweight proxy call to verify the key works.